stevenchadburrow/AcolyteHandPICd32/README.md

-<b><h1>Acolyte Hand PIC'd 32 Retraux Computer / Video Game Console</h1></b>
+<b><h1>Acolyte Hand PIC'd 32 Retraux Computer and Video Game Console</h1></b>

 <b>Background</b>

+Why build a "computer"?
+Why build a "video game console"?

+I had been programming video games for about 20 years before all of this.
+It started in high school on a Borland Turbo C++ in the computer lab, and then in college on a Ubuntu Linux computer with g++ and OpenGL.
+Most my early attempts are not even worth mentioning.
+After graduate school and getting a job at the local college as a math teacher, I began trying to make a Harvest Moon type of game.
+It seems that Stardew Valley beat me to it though.
+After many attempts on many different platforms, including Linux/OpenGL/C++, HTML/Javascript, and Android/Java, I have declared them all as 'demos', though I learned a lot.

+Meanwhile, I began programming 'arcade' video games for our annual Math Appreciation Day events, a few are listed <a href="https://github.com/stevenchadburrow/MathDayGames">here</a>.
+As the years continued, my older Linux computers started to break down one-by-one, and I was not going to buy replacements.
+After starting research on a water-based calculator, I thought to myself, "Wouldn't electricity be so much easier?"

+After stumbling upon Garth Wilson's 6502 Primer, link <a href="https://wilsonminesco.com/">here</a>, I emailed him and he invited me to join the 6502.org Forum, link <a href="http://forum.6502.org/">here</a>.
+I began researching and prototyping (aka breadboarding) with basic logic chips, and learning how to create schematics.
+While learning more about digital electronics, I found The 8-Bit Guy, Adrian's Digital Basement, and Ben Eater on Youtube.

-Originally inspired by The 8-Bit Guy's <a href="https://www.youtube.com/watch?v=ayh0qebfD2g">"Dream Computer"</a>, and after some initial attempts (aka failures), I eventually produced the original <a href="https://github.com/stevenchadburrow/AcolyteComputer">Acolyte Computer</a> using a W65C02 processor.
-I had great help from <a href="https://wilsonminesco.com/">Garth Wilson</a> and the guys on the <a href="http://6502.org/">6502.org</a> Forum.
+Inspired by The 8-Bit Guy's <a href="https://www.youtube.com/watch?v=ayh0qebfD2g">"Dream Computer"</a>, and after some initial attempts (aka failures) and a couple of successes, I eventually produced the original <a href="https://github.com/stevenchadburrow/AcolyteComputer">Acolyte Computer</a> using a W65C02 processor.
+I had great help from Garth Wilson and the guys on the 6502.org Forum as I worked through many prototypes to get to that point.

 From there, the project grew to the <a href="https://github.com/stevenchadburrow/NewAcolyte">New Acolyte</a> coupled with an XC9572XL CPLD, then the <a href="https://github.com/stevenchadburrow/Acolyte816">Acolyte '816</a> using a W65C816 processor but with a PIC16F886 microcontroller as a bootloader.
 Wanting to continue pursuing PIC microcontrollers, I created the original <a href="https://github.com/stevenchadburrow/AcolyteHandPICd">Acolyte Hand PIC'd</a> using the PIC18F47J13 microcontroller, then the <a href="https://github.com/stevenchadburrow/AcolyteHandPICd24">Acolyte Hand PIC'd 24</a> using the PIC24EP512GP204 microcontroller finally without a CPLD.

 This project, the Acolyte Hand PIC'd 32, is supposed to show the culmination of my knowledge in PCB design and microcontroller programming over the past 3 years.

-<b>Reasoning</b>

-Why build a "computer"?
-Why build a "video game console"?

 <b>Microcontroller</b>